connorslagle/homes-like-this/README.md

 According to [Realtor.com](https://www.realtor.com/advice/buy/how-many-homes-will-it-take/), the average time it takes to find yout dream home is 10 weeks - with touring roughly 10 homes in that time.
 Most people have about [1-2 hours](https://www.quora.com/How-much-free-time-does-the-average-person-have-This-does-not-include-time-spent-at-work-or-on-house-work-like-cooking-dinner?share=1) of freetime per day - when looking for a houme this number can easily go to 0.
 During this process any time you can squeeze out for yourself is golden.

 With this in mind, I decided to build a search optimizer that can recommend **where** to look for your next home based on images of rooms you already like.

-# Project Structure

-I want to ultimately deploy the recommender to a web-application.
-For that purpose, the project will be split into two parts.
-In part one, a scalable data infrastructure (webscraper and pipelines) will be presented along with exploratory data analysis (EDA) and preliminary image featurization.
-In part two, a convolutional neural network (CNN) autoencoder will be explored for real

-- Develop a scalable webscraper (to be deployed on AWS)
-- Develop robust data cleaning pipelines for image and image metadata
-- Featurize images

-Goals for Capstone 3:
-- Scrape more data (more cities/listings -> run on AWS)
-- Combine image features with metadata -> predict where to look by

-This project will be presented in two parts.

 # The Dataset